 (for example, treatment is effective)

-- The practice held a register of patients living in vulnerable circumstances including elderly residents in a nursing home and patients with learning and physical disabilities in a residential home. - Longer appointments were offered for patients who were vulnerable and where access may be more challenging for them.
+• Longer appointments were offered for patients who were vulnerable and where access may be more challenging for them.
 An alert was used to flag patients who required additional support.

 People experiencing poor mental health (including people with dementia):